Asleep at the Virtual Wheel

 VR Locomotion

-Initial PhD studies categorising locomotion in VR: published in the IJHCI
+Categorising locomotion in VR applications: published in the IJHCI